MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 ```

 Great, now I can connect to the device and type boot, and it'll boot into flash-mode so that I can load new firmware
 onto it, this made iterating much faster.
+Since everything was soldered and mounted, I had to use a (wooden) skewer
+to reach under the oled and press the boot button on the microcontroller before this.
+I recommend not soldering on
+components blocking access to the boot-button if doing this kind of programming.

 ## Developing actual keyboard functionality